oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/loganalytics-explorer-gui/log-explorer-gui.md

 >**Note:** The main panel is empty till you set up log ingestion, which will be performed in the [next lab](#next).

-## Task 3: Navigating to the Add Data Page
+## (Reading Excercise) Task 3: Navigating to the Add Data Page

+**No action is needed from the user as this is only reading excercise.**

 The Add Data Page lists the different mechanisms through which the user can ingest data to Logging Analytics.